 In addition to the general static rules of TTCN-3 given in clause 5 and shown in table 16, the following restrictions apply:

-Control transfer statements activate, deactivate, repeat, all calls of altsteps and (direct and indirect) calls of user-defined functions, which include reception statements, shall not be used in interleave statements.
+Control transfer statements activate, deactivate, repeat, all calls of altsteps and (direct and indirect) calls of user-defined functions, which include reception statements, shall not be present in interleave statements.

 In addition, it is not allowed to guard branches of an interleave statement with Boolean expressions (i.e. the '[ ]' shall always be empty).
 It is also not allowed to specify else branches in interleaved behaviour.